paulmarrington/Unity-Documentation/Fibers/Askowl-Fibers.md

 I find that in most cases I get an emitter from the cache, wait for one firing then dispose of it.
 Because this is an asynchronous process, it is messy.
 It is better for the emitter to dispose of itself.

 ### Emitter.StopListening
-This method is meant to be called inside a listener.
-The current or most recently accessed listener will be removed from the firing line.
+Call inside a listener.
+The current or most recently accessed listener is removed from the firing line.

 ### Emitter.Waiting
 Returns true if an emitter has one or more listeners registered.

 ## DelayedCache
 I have come across circumstances involving fibers where the ordinary Able cache is too limited.
-Consider an external service where the results are held in a cached data object.
+Consider an external service with the results in a cached data object.
 If the service call releases it then can be reused before client code runs on the next frame.
 A `DelayedCache` object does not return a DTO to the cache until after an interval has passed.
 The default is 10 frames, but it can be adjusted as needed.

 ``` c#
   public class Example {